Shahriar87/liri-node-app/README.md

 ## Project Brief

-A CLI Application name LIRI which takes in user arguments for commands and parameter and display results from APIs
+A CLI Application named LIRI which takes in user arguments for commands and parameter and display results from APIs

 ## Project Walkthrough